 4. Apply the next coat of paint

-Apply a thin coat of paint with a roller or natural bristle paint brush.
+Apply a thin coat of paint to the floorboards with a roller or natural bristle paint brush.
 The brush will create a smoother finish; the roller a more stippled look.
 Allow to dry thoroughly before applying two more thin coats, with drying time between the two.

 Choosing your floor paint colour

 Which colour to choose?
 Treat your pick of floor paint colour just as you would when choosing any other flooring, bearing these design considerations in mind: